Steel Guitar Lessons via Zoom

 Risk-Free Test Session

-Skype offers free video calling and the package is well-designed and easy to use.
+Zoom offers free video calling and the package is well-designed and easy to use.
 If you're considering taking lessons, you can schedule a free test session to make sure the connection works as advertised before committing to lessons.
 Just email me or get in touch using my Guestbook and we can set something up.

 Rates

-I'm currently charging a rate of $65 for an hour private lesson or $40 for a half-hour lesson payable via PayPal or by check if you're not comfortable with PayPal.
+I'm currently charging a rate of $70 for an hour private lesson or $40 for a half-hour lesson payable via PayPal or by check if you're not comfortable with PayPal.
 You can schedule weekly lessons or just schedule an occasional a la carte lesson for a professional "tune-up."
-I'm able to give my weekly students extra attention including back-and-forth during the week, correcting of assignments, etc. There is no charge for the video call through Skype.
+I'm able to give my weekly students extra attention including back-and-forth during the week, correcting of assignments, etc. There is no charge for the video call through Zoom.

 Lesson Structure